Showing posts with label Village. Show all posts

 Thames Keel &Ship Building Exhibit

 The 92-foot keel assembly from the whaleship Thames is set up on blocks in a shed within the Preservation Shipyard.
-The keel is the “backbone” and the starting point for the construction of a ship and so, displayed along the entire length of the keel, is an exhibit on the process of shipbuilding that takes visitors from the laying of the keel to her launching.
+The keel is the "backbone" and the starting point for the construction of a ship.
+Displayed along the entire length of the keel is an exhibit on the process of shipbuilding, taking visitors from the laying of the keel to her launching.

 Mystic River Scale Motel